 Church Revitalization Podcast – Episode 68

-This week on the Church Revitalization Podcast, we talked through three principles for better leadership communication to help you sharpen your leadership.
+Below, we explore three principles for better leadership communication to help you sharpen your leadership.

 Principle 1: Communicate Promptly

 Clarity comes from clean lines of communication.
 Responding to people promptly is a mark of good leadership and communication.

 Current technology expands the communication tools available to us, and most of us use multiple methods to communicate with various groups of people in our lives.
 This is both a challenge and an opportunity!
 You might feel overwhelmed by the constant stream of notifications.
 The key to effective communication in the age of tech is to have a strategy.

 How will you communicate with your staff?
 Your board?
 The congregation?
 Set expectations for response times, and be clear about them.
 How long should someone reasonably wait for an email reply, a text, or a returned call?
 Create boundaries and expectations with your team, and commit yourself to them.

 Many modern methods of communication allow us to see if someone has read our message.
 Facebook Messenger and WhatsApp, just to name a couple, show this easily.
 If you choose to not respond to someone in a reasonable amount of time, you’re not hiding.
 You’re showing your cards as a poor communicator.

 Communicating promptly and clearly is a mark of integrity, respect, and leadership.
 If you lead a team, you’ll earn their respect for this principle as a part of your skillset.